hashicorp/design-system/website/docs/patterns/multi-select-patterns/partials/specifications/specifications.md

 ## Basic layout

-In a basic example of a Table, place the selection pattern above the top-right corner of the Table with a 16px gap in between.
+In a basic example of a Table, place the selection pattern above the top-right corner of the Table.

 ![A basic multi-select example in context](/assets/patterns/multi-select-patterns/multi-select-in-context-basic.png)